Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 And they had one originally a few months ago, and it had things like a man pulling down a woman's bathing suit and then a big X over it.

-Uh so it had a big X over it, and it had a big if it's had a picture of a woman's breast and a hand uh groping it, and then with a big X over it saying, that's not that's not something you do.
+And it had a picture of a woman's breast and a hand groping it and then with a big X over it saying, that's not something you do.

-But it didn't it wasn't sophisticated enough.
+But it wasn't sophisticated enough.

 As I said, they'll be issuing it to Bill Clinton once he's back in the White House.

-But this is what it's come for.
+But this is what it's come from.

-That's it's what it's come to now.
+That is what it's come to now.

-Uh they're issuing they say, oh, it's a cultural difference.
+They're issuing, they say, oh, it's a cultural difference.

 It's a cultural difference.

-And uh this is the multicultural world that they're building for us and which women are expected to put up with.
+And this is the multicultural world that they're building for us and which women are expected to put up with.

 So there are women's issues, and they're nothing to do with stupid stories in the New York Times.